joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 ```
 Here we iterate through `mentions.data`, which contains a list of class `tweepy.tweet.Tweet` values, each containing two visible attributes: `id` and `text`, as well as a mystical `author_id` which is pulled through a space-time wormhole.
 In our example we only have one tweet, but you now know how to iterate that list and retrive the three criticial associated values: tweet: `id`, `text` and `author_id`.

 Next, we may want the rest of the user information associated with that `author_id`, and to have it associated with the tweet.
-Whcih kind of feels like a default requirement...
+Which kind of feels like a default requirement...
 For that we can use this:
 ```
 tweet_data = {}
 for tweet in mentions.data: